GodfreySam/daily_schedulebook_app/README.md

 # daily_schedulebook_app
-It is basically a reminder book app with time log and voice reminder feature
+It is schedule reminder app with time log and voice reminder feature it also uses PWA features to enable mobile and offline functions